tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 led to those particular methods and tools in the face of particular problems that the industry was attempting to address.
 In other words, we should not teach Waterfall, UML, Scrum or TDD.
-We should teach how different circumstances, problems and goals motivate these, why the various methods are a reasonable response to the challenge (even for Waterfall!) and circumstances when they do _not_ work.
+We should teach how different circumstances, problems and goals motivate these, why the various methods are a reasonable response to the challenge (even for Waterfall!), and circumstances where they do _not_ work.

 This also gives us a good answer when we ask what practical value does a Software Engineering course like this have.
 We might not cover the favourite tools and methods of the day, but we can help students think about the motivations for and limitations of the tools and methods.
-When they work for a company that follows a particular methodology, they should be able to see recognize whether the methodology is actually suitable given the problems, motivation and other circumstances.
+When they work for a company that follows a particular methodology, they should be able to recognize whether the methodology is actually suitable given the problems, motivation, and other circumstances.

 I believe such _historically situated analysis_ of Software Engineering is fundamental knowledge.